In-Memory Document Index

 method with a corresponding filter query.

-The query should follow the query language of the DocArray's filter_docs()
+The query should follow the query language of DocArray's filter_docs()

 function.